TEMPLE: Incentivizing Temporal Understanding of Video Large Language Models via Progressive Pre-SFT Alignment: Method

 To introduce meaningful preference distinctions, we carefully design perturbation strategies that target the known weaknesses of Video LLMs.
 One major issue is the model’s tendency to overlook important details in videos or rely on superficial shortcuts in visual or textual inputs.
 To counter this, we introduce random \textbf{clip dropping}, where certain clips are removed from the video before being fed into the model.
 This forces the model to generate a response with missing information, leading to a rejected response that either omits critical details or makes unreliable inferences based on partial context.
 This perturbation explicitly penalizes shortcut reliance and encourages the model to develop a more comprehensive understanding of the input.

-Another common failure mode in Video LLMs is the difficulty in maintaining temporal structure and distinguishing between visually similar but sequentially distinct frames.
-To address this, we introduce random \textbf{clip shuffling} and \textbf{clip reversal}, where clips within a video are either randomly reordered or flipped in temporal sequence.
-Unlike clip dropping, this perturbation preserves the total amount of visual information but disrupts its logical arrangement.
-Consequently, the model produces a rejected response that misinterprets event chronology or blends together unrelated segments, highlighting its struggle with temporal reasoning.
+Another common failure mode is the difficulty in maintaining temporal structure and distinguishing between visually similar but sequentially distinct frames.
+To address this, we introduce random \textbf{clip shuffling} and \textbf{clip reversal}, where clips within a video are randomly reordered or flipped temporally.
+This perturbation preserves the total amount of visual information but disrupts its logical arrangement.
+Consequently, the model produces a rejected response that misinterprets event chronology or blends together unrelated segments.
 By optimizing for preference under this perturbation, we encourage the model to develop stronger temporal comprehension and robustness against structural inconsistencies.

-These perturbation strategies serve as structured adversarial challenges, enabling the model to learn more precise and reliable video understanding through preference optimization.
-By constructing preference pairs that reflect real-world failure cases, we ensure that DPO training directly addresses the fundamental shortcomings of current Video LLMs.
+These perturbation strategies serve as adversarial challenges, enabling the model to learn more precise and reliable temporal understanding through preference optimization.

-\subsubsection{Response Generation}
+\paragraph{Response Generation. }

 Generating high-quality, detailed captions for videos with multiple events is a challenging task for Video LLMs, as they often struggle to retain and integrate information across extended sequences.
 To mitigate this issue, we draw inspiration from prior work in video captioning and adopt a contextual captioning strategy that enables the model to capture fine-grained temporal dependencies without overwhelming its processing capacity.